The right photograph can be thought provoking, heart-warming, challenging, eye-opening, sometimes even world changing.

 |Teaching & assessment||

-You’ll undertake a combination of coursework, personal investigation and a controlled test.
+You’ll undertake a combination of coursework and a practical controlled assignment.